-- For the next 3 months (first upcoming quarter), we are focused on getting the product out there.
-This includes the HYVE Client, where people can work together, the HYVE Launch, where projects that build on HYVE can take care of their governance, create Vaults, raise their funds, etc. and also the API, which allows other platforms to just connect to our infrastructure and like this, they can focus on building their own niche platforms.
+- For the next 3 months (the first upcoming quarter), we are focused on getting the product out there.
+This includes the HYVE Client, where people can work together, the HYVE Launch, where projects that build on HYVE can take care of their governance, create Vaults, raise their funds, etc., and also the API, which allows other platforms to just connect to our infrastructure and like this, they can focus on building their niche platforms.
 To give some examples, one could build a decentralized version of Uber, Airbnb, or DoorDash on top of HYVE.

 - For the 2nd quarter, we have two areas of focus.
-The first one is iterating the platform based on the user feedback we receive, while our second goal is attracting as many new users.
+The first one is iterating the platform based on the user feedback we receive, while our second goal is to attract as many new users.

 Q: What makes HYVE unique?

 Tudor: We have a few things that distinguish us from any other project:

 1. The HYVE Protocol; enables self-verifiable tasks, whether that be a digital action (e.g., download, sign up, do a particular task in an app, etc.), and second of all, it allows robots to work with one another.